 All AUA undergraduate degree courses fall into 3 categories:

-See table below for the ESS Core Courses, which, in turn, fall into 3 categories:
+See the table below for the ESS Core Courses, which, in turn, fall into 3 categories:

-An ESS student's typical study schedule over a 4 year period is shown in the chart below.
+ESS students' typical study schedule over four (4) years is shown in the chart below.

 PG 1: Provide students with the knowledge of concepts, theories, and tools to explain and manage environmental systems, both natural and human-made, in pursuit of sustainability.